apereo/cas/docs/cas-server-documentation/configuration/Configuration-Properties.md

 2. If undefined, the global endpoint security is consulted from CAS settings.
 3. If undefined, the default built-in setting for the endpoint in CAS is consulted, which is typically `false` by default.

-All available endpoint ids [should be listed here](../monitoring/Monitoring-Statistics.html).
+A number of available endpoint ids [should be listed here](../monitoring/Monitoring-Statistics.html).

 Endpoints may also be mapped to custom arbitrary endpoints.
 For example, to remap the `health` endpoint to `healthcheck`, specify the following settings: